Early years support

-Courses are available in various locations throughout the year – if you would like to see a course in your area, let us know.
+Courses are available in various locations throughout the year – if you would like to see a course in your area, let us know or check here.

 Most parents have difficult moments with their child, and deafness can sometimes make these situations even more challenging.
 Our Raising a Deaf Child support can offer practical information and advice, specifically for parents of deaf children.

 Want to learn more, meet other families, and have fun taking part in different activities?
 Come and join us at one of our information days, and you’ll have the chance to find out more about supporting your child in a relaxed and friendly environment.
-Our events take place throughout the year, and the whole family is invited – keep checking back to find out where we’ll be next.
+Our events take place throughout the year, and the whole family is invited.
+Check here for details of our events.

 Often the best advice comes from other parents – if you’re looking for a friendly face who knows exactly where you’re coming from, our parent volunteers are here.
 As parents of deaf children themselves, they can provide informal support when you are facing a particular challenge, whether at point of diagnosis or at a turning point in your child’s early childhood.
 Volunteers come from a variety of backgrounds, and we’ll be developing the network across the country over the next three years.
 You can get in touch yourself, or ask a professional to provide a referral on your behalf.

 Want to know more?

-If you would like to know more about what Everyone Together can offer, email us at firstname.lastname@example.org or call 0141 354 7856.
+If you would like to know more about support for your family in the early years, email us at [email protected] or call 0141 354 7850.